dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-post.md

 ## Important notes on `POST` requests

 Because HTTPS outcalls go through consensus, a developer should expect any HTTPs `POST` request from a canister to be sent many times to its destination.
-Even if we forget the Web3 component, this is not new in HTTP where it is very common for clients to retry requests for a variety of reasons (e.g. destination server being unavailable).
+Even if we ignore the Web3 component, multiple identical POST requests is not new problem in HTTP where it is common for clients to retry requests for a variety of reasons (e.g. destination server being unavailable).

 The recommended way for HTTP `POST` requests is to add the idempotency keys in the header so the destination server knows which `POST` requests from the client are the same.